jackfekete01/DZHome/README.md

 - PDP
 - CDF

 If plotting a KDE, the bandwidth can be specified in the box below.
 If not specified, a default value of 10 Myr will be used.

+### 3) Plot Dimensions
+Users can specify the dimensions and axes bounds of each plot.
+To specify the axes' bounds, users can enter the left and right bounds for each axes.
+For example, to specify a plot with x-axis bounds from 0 - 1500 Ma, users must enter "0,1500" in the x-bounds box.
+The same can be done for y-bounds.
+The height and width of the plot can also be specified by simply inputting a number in each box.